WesCoomber/compilersProjecto/README.md

 A [flake8](https://flake8.readthedocs.io) extension that checks for some bugs and bad practices which flake8 doesn't handle by default.
 The flake8-Smart plug-in focuses on security and optimization for the target python file.

-//TODO NEED TO RENAME 'FLAKE8-EYEO' TO A NEW ORIGINAL NAME (FOR EXAMPLE 'FLAKE8-SMART') AND FIX THE INSTALLATION FILES FOR THE NEW NAMED PLUG-IN.

 ## Installation
 Go to /codingtools/flake8-Smart directory.
-For example "/Users/wcoomber/codingtools/flake8-Smart" Run `python setup.py install`.
+(For example `/Users/wcoomber/codingtools/flake8-Smart`) Run `python setup.py install`.
 //TODO EDIT THE SETUP.PY FILE TO WORK WITH OUR NEW PLUG-IN NAME